mariosaiz86/pyclearpass/README.md

 ## Aruba ClearPass V6.11 SDK
 Aruba ClearPass SDK has been developed in Python v3.9 to utilise the full functionality of the Aruba ClearPass REST API environment.
 Each available REST API command is available for use in this module.

-This package has been uploaded to https://pypi.org/ and is also available to install via "https://github.com/aruba/pyclearpass however installation instructions are not supplied for Github.
+This package has been uploaded to https://pypi.org/ and is also available to install via "https://github.com/aruba/pyclearpass.
+Installation instructions are provided below.
 ## Available API Categories
 The following describes the available top level functionality of the ClearPass API available within this Python Package.
 - Operations